 I compiled drive data for quarterback prospects in the 2011, 2012, and 2013 drafts.
 I only included games against the top quartile of defenses in the country during the final two seasons of a quarterback's collegiate career.
 John Skelton and B.J.
 Coleman could not be included in this study because they were FCS quarterbacks.
 Chandler Harnish of Northern Illinois didn't face one single defense that was in the Top 25% of college defenses in his junior and senior seasons.
 Harnish consequently had to be omitted from this study.
 Nathan Enderle of Idaho had such a small sample size in blowout losses to Nebraska and Boise State that he also had to be omitted.
 This only includes quarterbacks that went on to be drafted.
 The quarterbacks with the highest likelihood of being selected this year were included for the 2013 class.

 Here is the Google Docs link for those interested in sorting.
 It also examines each offense's performance from 50, 60, 70, and 80 plus yards away.
-Here is the Dropbox link to the files containing the drive data for each individual prospect.
-These files can also be accessed through the Dropbox link located at the top of this site's left side panel.

 Here are some things that caught my eye:

 - Andrew Luck, Cam Newton, and Robert Griffin unsurprisingly separated themselves from every other prospect during the past three seasons.

 - Is Matt Scott entirely the product of Rich Rodriguez's offense like Pat White?
 If Scott proves himself to be a capable passer, he could very well emerge as the one of the more productive quarterbacks in this draft.